 In the past, some individuals and businesses bought foreign assets to lower their United States tax bill.
 This didn’t go over well with the Internal Revenue Service (IRS) and the federal government.
 In the last couple of decades, the laws have become stricter for individuals, corporations, partnerships, and trusts that keep foreign assets that exceed a certain dollar amount.
-Form 8938 is one of the measures to crack down on unreported form assets.
+The IRS Form 8938 is one of the measures to crack down on unreported form assets.
 Here’s everything you need to know about this form:

 Define IRS Form 8938